hellerve/blog/wip/RC_Popup,_Drawings.md

 getting a reputation, and I’m building projects, I more and more get to pick and choose and I lose my ability to bear anything.

+(If a recruiter happens to read this: this is what you’re trying to sell your clients.
+Better stay back.)

 My parents didn’t spoil me, and I didn’t have a lot of money until I started working in tech.
 Now that I do, I can feel it corrupting me.
 But this is a story for another day.